 EBITDA and Adjusted EBITDA both are certain metrics used under business valuation concepts.
-Adjusted EBITDA in the sense, arriving the actual earnings of the business based on the normal transactions and events of the business.
-The method of business valuation usually avoids the transactions or events which usually inflates the value of the business only on certain stages but not on a regular or continuous basis.
+Adjusted EBITDA in a sense, arriving at the actual earnings of the business based on the normal transactions and events of the business.
+The method of business valuation usually avoids the transactions or events, which usually inflates the value of the business only on certain stages but not on a regular or continuous basis.

 Difference between EBITDA versus Adjusted EBITDA

-EBITDA and Adjusted EBITDA are merely the same but the latter term gives much importance than earlier during the time of business valuation.
-The main difference between EBITDA versus Adjusted EBITDA is removal of non-recurring or Non-Operative or unusual transactions and events from the computed Earnings before interest, tax, depreciation, and amortization.
-It will be an important process taken by the financial analyst during certain corporate decisions such as mergers or takeovers, valued by the Investment analyst or the investment bankers to arrive at the actual value of a business based on their regular transactions and events.
+Both are merely the same, but the latter term gives much more importance than earlier during the time of business valuation.
+The main difference between EBITDA versus Adjusted EBITDA is the removal of non-recurring or Non-Operative, or unusual transactions and events from the computed Earnings before interest, tax, depreciation, and amortization.
+The financial analyst will take an important process during certain corporate decisions such as mergers or takeovers, valued by the Investment analyst or the investment bankers to arrive at the actual value of a business based on their regular transactions and events.

 Usage of Adjusted EBITDA

 Generally Adjusted EBITDA required to be identified during Amalgamation /Demerger, Mergers, Acquisition/Take Over, Raising Capital through private banks, Venture Capitals, Raising funds apart from capitals.
 This valuation method is necessary to arrive at the proper business value, which will avoid non-recurring, one-time, and unruly or bogus transactions to odd out the unfair elements in the valuation.

 For Example, Effects for certain Non- recurring, irregular or unusual items to be given for adjusted (Earnings before interest, tax, depreciation, and amortization), few examples are as below,